ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Of the numerous tributes paid to its
+value by medical men, I quote from the
+eminent physiciuu Dr. Bennutt, who says
 : — &#x27; The tomato is one of the most
 powerful deohstruents [medicines for
 removing obstructions] of the Materia